Second Samoan Civil War

 The Second Samoan Civil War was a conflict that reached a head in 1898 when Germany, the United Kingdom, and the United States were locked in dispute over who should have control over the Samoan island chain, located in the South Pacific Ocean.

-At the war's conclusion in 1899, the United States was granted the eastern section of the islands, the Germans were granted the western section of the islands, and the British were given the northern Solomon Islands of Choiseul, Isabel and the Shortland Islands that had formerly belonged to Germany.
+At the war's conclusion in 1899, the United States were granted the eastern section of the islands, the Germans were granted the western section of the islands, and the British were given the northern Solomon Islands of Choiseul, Isabel and the Shortland Islands that had formerly belonged to Germany.
 The German half is now an independent nation – Samoa.
 The U.S. half still remains under the control of the U.S. government as the territory of American Samoa.

-Allies
+Combatants

-The allies were the Samoan followers of Malietoa Tanumafili I and supporting naval forces from the United States and the United Kingdom who fought against the rebels of Mata'afa Iosefo.
+The allies were the Samoan followers of Malietoa Tanumafili I and supporting naval forces from the United States and the United Kingdom.
+These forces fought against the rebels of Mata'afa Iosefo, who were supported by Germany.